drduh/macOS-Security-and-Privacy-Guide/README.md

      Subkey fingerprint: CAAE 408A EBE2 288E 96FC  5D5E 1574 32CF 78A6 5729
 ```

 Make sure `Good signature from "Tor Browser Developers (signing key) <torbrowser@torproject.org>"` appears in the output.
-The warning about the key not being certified is benign, as it has not yet been assigned trust.
+The warning is expected, as the key has not been personally verified and added to a trusted keyring.

 See [How can I verify Tor Browser's signature?](https://support.torproject.org/tbb/how-to-verify-signature/) for more information.